Kumbalangi

+Etymology

+The place was called "Kumbalam Vilangi" as it was an island which formed between Kumbalam and the sea, which simplified to Kumbalangi.
+It is unrelated to the ash gourd word Kumbalanga.

 Location and geography

 Kumbalangi island is 16 km2 in area.
-It is situated around 15 km from the Ernakulam Junction Railway Station and around 40 km from the Cochin International Airport.
+It is situated around 15 km from the Ernakulam Junction Railway Station and around 40 km from the Kochi International Airport.

 Population and economy

 Over 40,000 people live in the village.
 According to the Census 2011, majority of the people are Latin Catholic Christians who constitute 75% of the population, and also has a 96% literacy rate.

-The main occupation in Kumbalangy is fishing, and there are over 100 Chinese nets in the backwaters that face the village.
+The main occupation in Kumbalangi is fishing, and there are over 100 Chinese nets in the backwaters that face the village.
 Groves of mangroves separate the land from the water, providing a breeding ground for prawns, crabs, oysters and small fishes.
 It is home to fishermen, farmers, labourers, toddy tappers and coir spinners.

 An occupation which has seen quite a revival is that of boatmen.
 The village is well connected by road to the mainland, and the local community did not patronize them very much.
 However, tourists are keen on cruises.
 Fisher folk and boatmen also demonstrate various fishing techniques for the tourists.

 Model tourism village

 In 2003 the Kerala government selected several villages as model villages.
-The Kumbalangy Integrated Tourism Village project is meant to transform the tiny island into a model fishing village and tourism spot.
+The Kumbalangi Integrated Tourism Village project is meant to transform the tiny island into a model fishing village and tourism spot.
 The panchayat (village council), with financial assistance from the state government, is implementing the project.

-"The Kumbalangy project was set in motion in 2003 to help the local people, the economy and the locality through tourism," says M C Sivadathan, President of the Kumbalangy panchayat.
+"The Kumbalangi project was set in motion in 2003 to help the local people, the economy and the locality through tourism," says M C Sivadathan, President of the Kumbalangi panchayat.
 "And in order to achieve this, we have done away with many concepts typical of tourism elsewhere.
 Our idea is to create job opportunities for the villagers, while also ensuring that tourists have a good time seeing and experiencing real village life," he explains.

 Currently, ten houses offer rooms to visitors.
 This facility is generally within a residence, where two or more rooms with attached baths are set aside for guests.
 The tourists sit with the host family and eat the same food.
 They can walk through the village, watch fishermen at work, fish themselves, go canoeing and visit the farms.
 Tourists also find that there is no huge communication gap, because at least one member in a family, if not all, can converse in English.

 Artists' village

-Under the Kumbalangy project, Kalagraamam, an artists' village, is also being set up.
+Under the Kumbalangi project, Kalagraamam, an artists' village, is also being set up.
 The initial plans were to erect a cottage in the middle of the backwaters.
 Later, the panchayat members, tourism secretary and the tourism minister all agreed that this would disturb the backwaters ecology.
-Kalagraamam, therefore, will now stand on four acres of land inside Kumbalangy.
+Kalagraamam, therefore, will now stand on four acres of land inside Kumbalangi.
 It will showcase the traditional fishing equipment and handicrafts of the region.